vedaant00/uhsr/README.md

 ## Usage

-Below is an example of how to use UHSR in your own Python code:
+Here's an example of how to use UHSR in your Python project:

 ```python
 from sentence_transformers import SentenceTransformer